 dations to the Governor and legislature every two years.

 * A psilocybin research license will be established for testing potency,

 conducting clinical investigations, researching efficacy and safety, and

-* The psilocybin services advisory board will be created and consist of
+* The psilocybin therapy advisory board will be created and consist of

 fourteen voting members and the commissioner and representative of the